5 Ways to Make Your UGC Gallery Shoppable

 Connect Instagram and TikTok as source feeds.
 Create a dedicated hashtag for customer photos and put it in your post-purchase email.
 Moderate to 20–30 approved posts before going live (see moderation best practices).
 Enable product tags on your top 10 SKUs.
 Set the gallery to "infinite scroll" rather than pagination, scroll friction kills conversion.
 Don't forget rights collection before any go-live.

-Brands that run this playbook consistently report a 15–25% uplift in PDP conversion rate within 60 days.
-The effect compounds over time as more authentic content flows in.
+Brands that run this playbook consistently report a 15–25% uplift in PDP conversion rate within 60 days, and the effect compounds as more authentic content flows in.

 TikTok Shop US sales 2025